Need help? We're here!

 Evaluate the wheels, brakes, tires, and suspension for any changes.
 Check tires, air pressure, tread depth, wheels, lug nuts, hub oil seals, valve caps, air lines, brake chambers, brake linings, slack adjusters, drums, linings, springs, spring mounts, shock absorbers, U-bolts, torque rods and air tanks.

 Again, evaluate the wheels, brakes, tires, and suspension for any changes.
-Check tires, air pressure, tread depth, wheels, lug nuts, hub oil seals, valve caps, air lines, brake chambers, brake linings, slack adjusters, drums, linings, springs, spring mounts, shock absorbers, U-bolts, torque rods and air tanks.
+Check tires, air pressure, tread depth, wheels, lug nuts, hub oil seals, valve caps, air lines, brake chambers, brake linings, slack adjusters, drums, linings, springs, spring mounts, shock absorbers, U-bolts, torque rods, and air tanks.

-Check the steps, on top of and underneath your cab for any unwanted items.
+Check the steps, on top of and underneath your cab, for any unwanted items.
 Additionally, inspect your mirror, turn signal, lights, door, side skirting, steps, fuel tank/cap, reflectors and reflective tape, sleeper side, sleeper berth window glass and your DOT annual inspection sticker.

-Evaluate your clutch free play, accelerator, brake pedal, permit book and fire extinguisher/emergency kit.
+Evaluate your clutch free play, accelerator, brake pedal, permit book, and fire extinguisher/emergency kit.

 You can now cancel your brake lights and four-ways.
-Then check your turn signal and high-beam indicators, check the gauges, steering free play, horn, heater and defroster, shift lever, windshield wipers and washer and your in-cab air brake tests.
+Then check your turn signal and high-beam indicators, check the gauges, steering free play, horn, heater and defroster, shift lever, windshield wipers and washer, and your in-cab air brake tests.

-After checking off every item on this list, you'll now know that your rig is in tip top, road ready shape.
+After checking off every item on this list, you'll now know that your rig is in tip-top, road-ready shape.
 Drive safe, truckers!